Hupka/sonarqube-azure-setup/README.md

     --docker-registry-server-password $REG_ADMIN_PASSWORD
 ```

 The last command registers our container registry and authorizes the Web App for pulling images.
 At this point everything is set up and we need a little patience.
-I suggest you restart the Web App to be sure all environment variables are correctly picked up and wait for a few minutes.
+I suggest you restart the Web App to be sure all environment variables are correctly picked up and wait for a few minutes - this may very well take 10 minutes.

 ```bash
 # Restart app to ensure all environment variables are considered correctly; wait 5 minutes.